alefi/nestjs-microservices-interaction-solution/README.md

 > 📝 _Make sure nodejs and npm are installed._

-It needs that Postgres instance accepts connections.
-This repository has a [docker-compose](./docker/docker-compose.yaml) file for easily run Postgres locally.
+It needs that Postgres and Redis instances accept connections.
+This repository has a [docker-compose](./docker/docker-compose.yaml) file for easily run Postgres and Redis locally.

 ```console
 cd docker